William Douglas, 6th Earl of Morton: Connections

-Sir William's half-brother from his mother's liaison with the king was James Stewart, Earl of Moray, Regent of Scotland from 1567 until his assassination in January 1570.
-Sir William's cousin was another Regent of Scotland James Douglas, 4th Earl of Morton, and was closely associated with him in his career, the two men being occasionally confused in the histories.
+William Douglas's half-brother from his mother's liaison with the king was James Stewart, Earl of Moray, Regent of Scotland from 1567 until his assassination in January 1570.
+His cousin was another Regent of Scotland James Douglas, 4th Earl of Morton, and was closely associated with him in his career, the two men being occasionally confused in the histories.

 William's father was killed at the battle of Pinkie in September 1547.
 His wife was Agnes Leslie, daughter of George Leslie, 4th Earl of Rothes, by whom he had eleven children.
 The Leslies were active in Scottish Reformation.

 Lochleven's prisoner

-William Douglas was the owner of the island Loch Leven Castle, where Mary, Queen of Scots had met John Knox in April 1563.
+William Douglas was the owner of the island Lochleven Castle, where Mary, Queen of Scots met John Knox in April 1563.
 Since 1546, he and his mother had built the "Newhouse of Lochleven" on the shore of Loch Leven where Kinross House now stands.
 The "Newhouse" eventually replaced the island castle as the centre of the estate.

+William Douglas was suspected of involvement in the murder of David Rizzio at Holyrood Palace on 9 March 1566.
+He later mentioned in his memoir that the lords had not intended to kill the queen's secretary.

-In June 1567, Queen Mary was imprisoned in the island castle following her surrender at the Battle of Carberry Hill.
+In June 1567, Queen Mary was imprisoned at Lochleven Castle following her surrender at the Battle of Carberry Hill.
 On 24 July she was forced to sign abdication papers at Lochleven in favor of her infant son James VI.
-William Douglas had a legal paper drawn up on 28 July 1567, which stated that he was not present when the Queen signed her "demission" of the crown and did not know of it, and that he offered to convey her to Stirling Castle for her son's coronation which was the following day, which offer she refused.
+William Douglas, was a reluctant jailor.
+He had a legal paper drawn up on 28 July 1567, which stated that he was not present when the Queen signed her "demission" of the crown and did not know of it, and that he had offered to convey her to Stirling Castle for her son's coronation which was the following day, which offer she refused.
 Mary also signed that paper.
 However, in 1581 Mary wrote that William was one of her few remaining enemies in Scotland, and should have witnessed that she was compelled to assent to her resignation.
 The Scottish government directed by his half-brother paid William Douglas £1,289-12d for keeping the Queen.